21

-This also means that many consumer decisions are emotion-based.
 Our brain attaches an emotion to things we value.
-Do you like the way a product looks?
+Do you like the way the product looks?
 How do you feel about the salesperson and the store atmosphere?
-Do you trust the company behind the product.
+Do you trust the company behind the product?
 Will you be happy with the purchase?
-Will this product make me look better, be healthier, be happier?
+Will the product somehow make you feel better?

 Visual clues are the best way to trigger emotional responses.
 Smells work too, but (for better or worse) it’s not possible to add a fragrance to a web site.